Risk-Aware Submodular Optimization for Multi-Robot Coordination: Adaptive Risk-Aware Submodular Maximization

-The reassignment is triggered by checking the arrival time of vehicles assigned to each demand location $d_i$ (Alg.~\ref{alg:online_tri_assign_gen}, line~\ref{line:check_demand_gen}).
-Specifically, among the set of vehicles $\mathcal{S}_i$ assigned to demand $i$, if the arrival time of one vehicle $j\in \mathcal{S}_i$ is less than that of the other vehicle $j'\in\mathcal{S}_i$ on average and has smaller uncertainty (Alg.~\ref{alg:online_tri_assign_gen}, line~\ref{line:tri_cond_gen}), a new assignment is triggered (Alg.~\ref{alg:online_tri_assign_gen}, line~\ref{line:tri_assign_gen}).
-In this case, there is no need to continue assigning vehicle $j'$ to demand $i$.
+The reassignment is triggered by checking the arrival times of vehicles assigned to each demand location $d_i$ (Alg.~\ref{alg:online_tri_assign_gen}, line~\ref{line:check_demand_gen}).
+Specifically, among the set of vehicles $\mathcal{S}_i(k)$ assigned to demand location $i$, if the arrival time of one vehicle $j\in \mathcal{S}_i(k)$ is less than that of one other vehicle $j'\in\mathcal{S}_i(k)$ on average and has smaller uncertainty (Alg.~\ref{alg:online_tri_assign_gen}, line~\ref{line:tri_cond_gen}), a new assignment is triggered (Alg.~\ref{alg:online_tri_assign_gen}, line~\ref{line:tri_assign_gen}).
+Because, in this case, there is no need to continue assigning vehicle $j'$ to demand location $i$.
 Instead, it would be helpful to trigger a new assignment to assign vehicle $j'$ to other demand locations.
 Here, $\gamma \in (0,1)$ is the triggering ratio.
-It regulates the triggering frequency, i.e., a larger $\gamma$ triggers more assignments.
-In the next section, we evaluate the effect of $\gamma$ in terms of the arrival time when all damned locations are reached and the number of assignments.
+It regulates the triggering frequency, e.g., a larger $\gamma$ triggers more assignments.
+ATA terminates when all demand locations are reached by vehicles (Alg.~\ref{alg:online_tri_assign_gen}, line~\ref{line:while_start_gen}).